 You also know exactly what you’re getting when you adopt a senior dog.
 When it comes to adopting puppies, you never quite know what they’ll grow into.
 With older dogs who are already fully matured, you know exactly what they’re going to be like for the rest of the time you have with them.

 Older dogs are also generally more independent and won’t need your full undivided attention at all times.
-When puppies aren’t getting the attention they want, they usually start looking for things they can gnaw on to pass the time—that means your shoes or toilet paper.
+When puppies aren’t getting the attention they want, they usually start looking for things they can gnaw on to pass the time — that often means your shoes or toilet paper.

 Things To Consider When Adopting A Senior Dog

 Still, there are a couple things you might need to consider when adopting a senior dog.

 The first thing to keep in mind is their health.
 The older any of us become, the more we need to pay attention to our health.
 This also applies to senior dogs.

 This can lead to numerous visits to the vet.
 Make sure you’re financially stable and able to handle these events.
 Even if you bring home an older dog with a clean bill of health, they can still fall ill depending how old they are.

 Another thing to consider is behavioral issues.
 They may have picked up bad habits in their past lives, like chewing on things they’re not supposed to or garbage surfing.
 It’s hard to un-learn a bad habit, but it’s not impossible.
 Seeing a pet behaviorist or local trainer might help.

 The short answer is yes, it’s worth adopting an older pup.
 Adopting a senior dog can be life-changing and fulfilling.
 Old dogs are beautiful and gratifying pets like no others.